harishyeligeti/color-picker-extension/README.md

-# color-picker-extension
+# 🎨 fetchHex Extension

-A lightweight Chrome extension to instantly pick colors from any webpage and copy their RGB values to your clipboard.
-Designed for developers, designers, and anyone working with colors on the web.
+A lightweight Chrome extension that lets you pick **any pixel color** from the screen using the **native EyeDropper API**.
+The selected color is automatically copied to your clipboard for quick use — perfect for designers, developers, and anyone working with colors.

+---

 ## Features

+- Pixel-perfect color selection
+- Uses Chrome's native EyeDropper API
+- No UI interference or DOM manipulation
+- Copies picked color to clipboard (`#RRGGBB`)
+- Escape key to cancel selection
+- One-click use via extension icon

+---

+## How It Works

+1. Click the extension icon on any webpage.
+2. The browser’s color picker opens.
- Click anywhere on a webpage to pick colors.
+3. Click anywhere on the screen to pick a color.

- One-click copy to clipboard functionality.

- Minimal, user-friendly popup UI.

- Lightweight and fast, with no background scripts consuming resources.
+4. The hex value is copied to your clipboard.
+5. Press `Escape` to cancel at any time.

+---

 ## Tech Stack

+- Manifest V3
-HTML5, CSS3, JavaScript (Vanilla)
+- JavaScript

-Chrome Extension APIs
+- Chrome EyeDropper API
+- Clipboard API